 About this team member

 Maggie Kober was in the University of Michigan in LS&A’s Honors program as a double major in biology and Spanish.
 Maggie performed AFM experiments to examine how nanoparticles cause biological membrane permeability and examined the viscosity changes in cells undergoing apoptosis.
 She graduated from the University of Michigan Medical School, during which she was a Duke Global Health Fellow at the World Health Organization.
-She is currently completing her dermatology residency at SUNY Downstate in Brooklyn, NY and will begin a fellowship in Mohs micrographic surgery/procedural dermatology in July 2015.
+Dr. Maggie Kober is a board-certified, fellowship trained dermatologist who specializes in skin cancer detection and prevention, Mohs micrographic surgery, laser and cosmetic procedures.

 Maggie’s paper in Bioconjugate Chemistry 2006, 17,728-734 was selected as one of the top 25 “best Articles and Communications from the first 25 years of BC, highlighting the breadth of science and impact of the journal.”